An Easy-to-Read Article About AHA and BHA Products for All Skin Types

 Check the ingredients list of skincare products for these types of AHAs:

-The most popular AHA, it’s derived from sugar cane typically used for brightening and anti-aging.
+As the most popular AHA, ,ost of the best anti-aging serums contain glycolic acid.
+It’s derived from sugar cane typically used for brightening and anti-aging.
 It has the smallest molecules among the AHAs and can thus penetrate deeper into the skin.
 Make sure to introduce it gradually and in low doses to prevent any adverse reactions.
 Try the POND’S Age Miracle Youthful Glow Double Action Serum to help reduce dark spots, fine lines, and dullness.

 Derived from lactose in milk, lactic acid can prevent dryness and improve skin tone.
 As its molecules are larger than those of glycolic acid, it may be a better gateway acid for those with sensitive skin.